-Founded in 1998, 3D-PRO is an esteemed international invite-only community of 3D, CG, FX, VR, Gaming and other professionals working in related or complementary fields.
+Founded in 1998 by Zero Dean, 3D-PRO is an esteemed international invite-only community of 3D, CG, FX, VR, Gaming and other professionals working in related or complementary fields.
 The primary form of communication between members takes place via an email discussion list.

 For over two decades, the 3D-PRO discussion list has proven to be an invaluable resource among a who’s who of companies & individuals all over the world.

 3D-PRO is a Who’s Who of people working in 3D, CG, FX, VR, Gaming and more.

 Imagine a community of people who are not just knowledgeable about a particular subject, but who may have actually had a hand in steering its direction.
 Imagine asking a question about a format or a piece of software and getting an answer from the person who helped create it.